This post was published in Doors & Hardware

 - When signs are installed on fire doors, they must not impair or interfere with the proper operation of the fire door.

 - Prior to the 2016 edition of NFPA 80, signs were not allowed to be installed on glazing in a fire door vision light, sidelight, or transom.
 The 2016 edition addresses two different types of glazing – fire protection-rated and fire resistance-rated.
-The 2016 edition specifies that signs must not be attached to fire protection-rated glazing, which is the glazing most commonly found in fire door assemblies.
+The 2016 and 2019 editions specify that signs must not be attached to fire protection-rated glazing, which is the glazing most commonly found in fire door assemblies.
 This indicates that it is acceptable to attach signs to fire resistance-rated glazing, but the glazing manufacturer should be consulted for confirmation of what their listings will allow.

 One situation where fire resistance-rated glazing may be needed because of signage requirements is when the fire door is equipped with a delayed egress lock.
 NFPA 101 – The Life Safety Code requires delayed egress signage to be mounted on the door leaf adjacent to the release device on the egress side of the door.
 But the International Building Code (IBC) specifies that the signage must be located on the door and within 12 inches of the egress hardware.
 With proper planning, the vision lights could be located so there is sufficient space to mount the sign above the hardware, but if the sign must be mounted on the glazing, the glazing is required to be fire resistance-rated which is evaluated for temperature rise on the unexposed surface.